Serphyus/Arch-Setup/README.md

 any prompt.
 This can be changed in the `/boot/loader/entries/arch.conf`.

 ## Requirements
-- EFI System
+- EFI Support
-	- Due to the installer using bootctl as bootloader instead of grub the installer only supports EFI compatible systems
+	- Due to the installer using bootctl as bootloader the system must have EFI support

 ## Usage
 ```bash